koshyb/QuantSpark/README.md

 Listed below are the software and their respective versions used for this task.
 Make sure you have required dependencies installed before proceeding.

 - **Terraform:** v1.2.9
-  - Terraform is used to define and provision infrastructure in AWS
+  - An IaC tool which is used to define and manage infrastructure as code

 - **AWS CLI:** v2.13.32
-  - The AWS Command Line Interface is used for interacting with your AWS resources
+  - The AWS Command Line Interface used for interacting with AWS resources

 - **Visual Studio Code:** v1.84.1
-  - Visual Studio Code is the recommended code editor for working with Terraform configuration files
+  - Code editor used for working with Terraform configuration files

 - **Operating System:** (Compatible with Windows, macOS, and Linux)

 - **AWS Account:**
   - You must have an AWS account with appropriate permissions and access keys configured.

-- **AWS Region:** eu-west-2 (This configuration assumes the AWS region is set to eu-west-2.
-Modify it if using a different region.)
+- **AWS Region:** eu-west-2 (This configuration is set to use eu-west-2)

 ---------------------------------------------------------------------------------------------------------------------------------------